Maxim-Mazurok/google-api-typings-generator/test/restDocs/snapshots/gapi.client.sheets/readme.md

 });
 ```

-After that you can use Google Sheets API resources:
+After that you can use Google Sheets API resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript